GEEK174/hello-word/README.md

-# hello-word
+# hello-world
-A new word
+A new world